-Associations between the relative abundance of specific genera and renal disease reported in the literature.
-Red indicates a higher relative abundance of the genera in the disease; blue indicates a higher relative abundance of the genera in healthy controls.
-Zero indicates that the genus does not clearly differ between healthy controls and patients with the disease.
-Colorless patches suggest that no associated microorganisms are detected in the gut microbiome of patients.
-The intestinal microbiota sequences of patients with AKI did not contain the microorganisms listed above, so this disease is not included in the figure.
+Literature statistics on the relative abundance of specific microbiota in kidney disease and health groups compared.
+Red indicates a higher proportion of literature with high relative abundance of specific microbiota in the kidney disease; blue indicates a higher proportion of literature with low relative abundance of specific microbiota in the kidney disease.
+Zero indicates that the genus does not clearly differ between healthy controls and patients with the disease in recent reports.
+Colorless patches suggest that nostudies found associated microorganisms are detected in the gut microbiome of patients.
 Detailed data are provided in Supplementary Tables 1 and 2.
+(CKD: Chronic kidney disease, IgAN: Immunoglobulin A nephropathy, INS: Idiopathic nephrotic syndrome, DN: Diabetic nephropathy)

+2 Microbiome alterations can distinguish between renal physiological and pathophysiological states

 2.1 Chronic kidney disease